-22. On or about April 11, 2024, at a public meeting of the School District's Board of Education ("Board of Education"), Respondent at various times invoked his judicial office, repeatedly shouted and/or raised his voice, and made demeaning and insulting remarks, in an effort (A) to challenge the Board of Education's policy for selecting class valedictorians and (B) to have his son named as a valedictorian.
+21. On April 11, 2024, at a public meeting of a local School District's Board of Education ("Board of Education"), Respondent referenced his judicial office, repeatedly shouted and/or raised his voice and otherwise acted in a discourteous manner in an effort to challenge the Board of Education's policy for selecting class valedictorians and to have his son named as a valedictorian.

-Specifications to Charge II
+As to the Specifications to Charge II

-- 23. On or about April 11, 2024, Respondent attended a public meeting of the School District's Board of Education to challenge (A) High School's process for selecting the school's valedictorians, and (B) the school administration's determination not to name his son as a valedictorian.

-Superintendent Henry Grishman, School District Attorney Christopher M.
+22. On April 11, 2024, Respondent attended a public meeting of the School District's Board of Education to challenge (A) the high school's process for selecting the school's valedictorians, and (B) the school administration's determination not to name his son as a valedictorian.
+Superintendent Henry Grishman, School District Attorney Christopher M. Powers, Board President Jill Citron, other Board members, and spectators were among those who were present.
+Respondent and Mr. Powers had never met or been introduced prior to this meeting.

-Powers, Board President Jill Citron, other Board members, and spectators were among those who were present. - 24.
-A YouTube link to a video recording of the April 2024 Board of Education meeting was made publicly available on the School District's website. - 25.
-At the start of the portion of the meeting at which the public may be heard, the President of the Board of Education read a statement, which included the following guideline for addressing the Board: "As always, public discussion on matters relating to staff and students at which their reputation, privacy or right to due process or those of others could in some way be violated is prohibited."
+- 23. The Board of Education meeting was made publicly available on the School District's website on YouTube. - 24.
+At the start of the portion of the meeting at which the public may be heard, the President of the Board of Education read a statement, which included the following guideline for addressing the Board: "As always, public discussion on matters relating to staff and students at which their reputation, privacy or right to due process or those of others could in some way be violated is prohibited." - 25.
+Respondent spoke about his son, a minor, during the public comment portion of the meeting entitled "Opportunity to Be Heard," stating that he attended the meeting "to discuss the implications of this Board's policies as it relates to COVID and the selection of the valedictorian," and that the Board's policies conflict "to the impact of one person and one person only this year, my son," who was "not selected as a valedictorian because of this Board's policies."